UKGovernmentBEIS/payment-practices-reporting/README.md

   If no unlocked pending confirmation is found then the actor will wait for the scheduled event to send it the next `'poll` message.

+# Acceptance tests

+See https://github.com/UKGovernmentBEIS/ppr-acceptance-tests for the acceptance test suite.